ronny2205/siblings/readme.md

 The database is Postgres an the ORM is Sequelize.

+##Frontend Reactapp that consumes the API.
+Built with create-react-app and Bootstrap

 To start both the node server and the react server locally: